Why Luther is Important for My Kids

 We’ve been celebrating Reformation Day for many years in our family, as a way of reminding us to teach these things to our children.
 We just released a new book about how to celebrate Reformation Day!
 It’s called Celebrating Christ in History: Reformation Day and it has history to share with your children, ideas for celebrating as a family or church, Reformation hymns and their history, and great recipes, too!

-This October 31st is the 500th Anniversary of the day Martin Luther nailed his Ninety-Five Theses to the door of the church at Wittenburg and lit a fire of Reformation that swept across Europe and still impacts us today.
-What better time to start a new tradition in your family and celebrate the heroes of the faith?
+October 31st, 2017 was the 500th Anniversary of the day Martin Luther nailed his Ninety-Five Theses to the door of the church at Wittenburg and lit a fire of Reformation that swept across Europe and still impacts us today.
+What better time of year to start a new tradition in your family and celebrate the heroes of the faith?

 Happy Reformation Day!